bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 impl EntityCommand for MyCustomCommand {
     fn write(self, id: Entity, world: &mut World) {
-        // do something with given entity id
+        // do something with the given entity id
     }
 }